You can optimize endurance training time by monitoring heart-rate variability daily

 However, the evidence suggests that devices that continually measure HRV might not be the most accurate.

-I use HRV4Training and recommend it to all of my clients.
+I used HRV4Training for years and recommend it to all of my clients.

 This app uses your phone’s camera to measure your heart rate and uses an algorithm to calculate your HRV and other data.